rjtayl/NDP/README.md

 # NDP
 Nab detector pipeline

-This is a temporary feature branch to work on the flexible construction of the dead layer in the Si detector
+This is a temporary feature branch to work on the flexible construction of the dead layer in the Si detector for the GEANT4 simulation.
+The SSD simulation is unchanged.